LydiaBloomfield/ME/README.md

 npm start: run the server locally

 ### To Do
-- Fix projects sizing and formatting
 - Add project links
+- Add additional projects
 - Fix navigation to technologies on load
 - Change to rem over px
 - Fix banner spacing
-- About / Current events
+- Add an about / current events section
+- Fix fonts